John Hill (New Zealand cricketer)

 John Hill (22 September 1930 – 26 August 2002) was a New Zealand cricketer.
-He played eight first-class matches for Otago between 1961 and 1963.
+He played eight first-class matches for Otago teams, two during the 1961–62 season and six in 1962–63.

-Hill was a left-arm medium-pace bowler who played most of his senior cricket for Southland.
+Hill was born at Gore in Southland and was educated at Gore High School.
+A left-arm medium-pace bowler, he played most of his senior cricket for Southland.
 In Southland's match against the touring West Indian team in 1955–56, he took 8 for 55 in the first innings.
 A year later, against the touring Australians, he took four of the six wickets that fell in the Australians' only innings.
-In his first-class career his best figures came in his last match, for an Otago Invitation XI against the touring MCC in March 1963, when he took figures of 25–8–61–4; nevertheless, the MCC team won by an innings.
+In his first-class career his best figures came in his last match, for an Otago Invitation XI against the touring MCC in March 1963, when he took four wickets.

-Hill's son Robbie also played for Otago and Southland.